mkmacho/qualitative-interviews/README.md

 ## Parameters of the app

 To customize the structure of the interviews (e.g. the topics covered, the duration, the LLM prompts, etc.) simply edit the `parameters.py` file.
-Currently, in `parameters.py` you will see a few elements in `INTERVIEW_PARAMETERS`: *STOCK_MARKET* and *VOTING*. *STOCK_MARKET* contains the parameters and prompts from our paper. *VOTING* is just a placeholder.
-You can add your own interview parameters by creating a new entry in this dictionary file.
-We explain the key parameters below:

-* *first_question*: the opening question for the interview
-* *interview_plan*: the list of subtopics to be covered in the interview (in the `topic` variable) and the number of questions per topic (`length`)
-* *closing_questions*: a (fixed) list of questions/comments (if any) with which to end the interview
-* *end_of_interview_message*: the message to display at the end of the interview
-* *termination_message*: the message to display in the event the user responds to an ended interview
-* *flagged_message*: the message to display to flagged messages
-* *off_topic_message*: the message to display if the user's response is deemed off-topic
-* *moderate_answers*: (True) whether to active the moderation agent for incoming answers from the respondent
-* *moderate_questions*: (True) whether to check outgoing questions with OpenAI's moderation endpoint
-* *summarize*: (True) whether to active the summarization agent
-* *summary*: Prompt for the summarization agent
-* *transition*: Prompt for the transition agent
-* *probe*: Prompt for the probing agent
-* *moderator*: Prompt for the moderator agent

-For the prompts, you can also specify a maximum length (`max_tokens`) for the desired response, a `temperature` for the LLM, and a `model` for the LLM to use.
-Note that the prompt may reference the current state of the interview or the defined interview structure through the use of curly bracket variables (e.g. `{topics}` will be populated by the defined `interview_plan`).
+Detailed explanations of the variables can be found direclty in the file.

 ## How to interact with the app